Kingdom Force: Jalopi

 Voiced by Samantha Weinstein.
 A mandrill from the Jungle Kingdom, Jalopi is a big fan of Kingdom Force.
 She really wants to be a hero, but often makes mistakes and inadvertently causes trouble for the team.
 She drives a recycling truck (which she calls her "Jalopoimobile") and has a pink doll named Binky.

 Antagonists

 Dr. Sabre

 Voiced by Dwayne Hill.
-The CEO of Kittycorp Industries, Dr. Sabre is the most frequently recurring villain in the series.
+A small Persian cat and the evil CEO of Kittycorp Industries, Dr. Sabre is the most frequently recurring villain in the series.
 He often schemes to boost his company's sales or simply for self-pleasure, but often than not his schemes result in failure.
 Dr. Sabre has two grizzly bears, Gunter and Gustav (voiced by Mark Edwards), who serve under him.

 Envie Fernandez

 Voiced by Nicki Burke.
-A devious fox bandit from the Forest Kingdom, Envie lives up to her name.
+A devious silver fox bandit from the Forest Kingdom, Envie lives up to her name.
 Despite owning a fancy car and having advanced spy gadgetry at her disposal, she always seeks to pilfer what isn't hers.